 Now that you’ve got your professional service and encoder ready, it’s time to set up your equipment.
 Stake out a comfortable spot large enough for all your equipment (especially the camera).

-There are many different methods to setting up equipment.
+There are many different methods for setting up equipment.
 Here, we’ll explain one of the most preferred methods.

 The easiest way to get your live stream running is with this setup: